ifthenpay/ifthenpay-sdk-php/readme.md

 ### Verify Credit Card Payment is complete (Credit Card)

 This method is an alternative to isPaid().
-While isPaid() comunicates with ifthenpay server to know if the payment is complete, this verifies the secret key returned in success redirect.
+While isPaid() communicates with the ifthenpay server to know if the payment is complete, this verifies the secret key returned in the success redirect.

 ```php
 // assumes you are redirected from the credit card gateway page